CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 ### Essential venue features ✨

-- **Large Assembly Space:** One room where all participants can gather for opening, agenda-building, and closing activities
+- **Large Assembly Space**: One room where all participants can gather for opening, agenda-building, and closing activities
-- **Multiple Breakout Areas:** At least 3-5 separate spaces for simultaneous small group discussions
+- **Multiple Breakout Areas**: At least 3-5 separate spaces for simultaneous small group discussions
-- **Wall Space for Scheduling:** Areas where you can post session topics and build the collaborative schedule
+- **Wall Space for Scheduling**: Areas where you can post session topics and build the collaborative schedule
-- **Flexible Furniture:** Moveable chairs and tables that can be rearranged for different group sizes
+- **Flexible Furniture**: Moveable chairs and tables that can be rearranged for different group sizes

 ### Valuable additional features 🎁

-- **Reliable Wi-Fi:** Enables participants to share resources and stay connected
+- **Reliable Wi-Fi**: Enables participants to share resources and stay connected
-- **Accessible Restrooms:** Ensures all community members can participate comfortably
+- **Accessible Restrooms**: Ensures all community members can participate comfortably
-- **Kitchen or Refreshment Area:** Space for coffee, water, and light snacks
+- **Kitchen or Refreshment Area**: Space for coffee, water, and light snacks
-- **Quiet Spaces:** Areas for one-on-one conversations or small group planning
+- **Quiet Spaces**: Areas for one-on-one conversations or small group planning
-- **Clear Signage:** Helps participants navigate between session spaces
+- **Clear Signage**: Helps participants navigate between session spaces

 ### Ideal venue types 🏠